Purchasing and Supply Chain Management Executive Seminar

 - To establish critical requirements to implement successfully appropriate procurement/sourcing and supply chain management strategies and practices

-Critical/Emerging Issues & Strategy Application Workshops
+Critical/Emerging Issues and Strategy Application Workshops

 This year, the seminar features two related and progressive workshops designed to take critical/emerging issues, identified by participants, and connect them with strategic opportunities that can be deployed at participant organizations.
 These workshops provide tangible, relevant actions for potential implementation following the seminar.